Ada Apa Dengan Cinta? 2: Reception

+Overseas the film Ada Apa Dengan Cinta?
+2 was screened simultaneously in the countries of Indonesia, Malaysia, and Brunei Darussalam, in addition AADC?
+2 was also screened in 5 cities in Australia including Melbourne, Sydney, Adelaide, Darwin, and Brisbane starting August 23, 2016.
+Not only that, the film AADC?
+2 was also screened as the opening film of the Fukuoka International Film Festival 2016 on September 15, 2016.

-Ada Apa Dengan Cinta?
-2 broke the record with 200,000 ticket sales in cinemas on its first day, making it the most watched Indonesian film on its premiere day.
+Domestically the film Ada Apa Dengan Cinta?
+2 broke the record with 200,000 ticket sales in theaters on its first day of screening, making it the most-watched Indonesian film on its opening day.
 On its fourth day, AADC?
-2 was watched by over 1 million people, becoming the fastest Indonesian film to reach that milestone.
-By the end of its theatrical run, AADC?
-2 had been watched by over 3.6 million people, far surpassing its predecessor, and was the most viewed and successful Indonesian film of 2016 until it was surpassed by Warkop DKI Reborn: Jangkrik Boss!
-Part 1 the following September.
+2 was watched by more than 1 million people, becoming the fastest Indonesian film to reach this milestone.